michielmulders/mintbox-poc/README.md

 ?
 What is the storage provider you want to use? ipfs
 ```

+**Note: You can copy the `config.json` file and import it into a new project.
+It contains all settings to run your project within a new project environment.
+Make sure to copy your data like image and metadata files if you have created those.**

 #### Add custom storage components

 This is a sample interface for the storage component which allows devs to create their own interface and export it with their custom name.